Ryuk17/noise-xorcist/tools/deploy/README.md

 This directory contains:

-1. The scripts that convert a fastreid model to Caffe/ONNX/TRT format.
+1. The scripts that convert a noisexorcist model to Caffe/ONNX/TRT format.

 2. The exmpales that load a R50 baseline model in Caffe/ONNX/TRT and run inference.